Stock Trading for

 Smart Trading Strategies for Beginners

-As a beginner, focus on simple, proven strategies rather than complex trading systems.
-Here are three approaches that work well for new traders:
+Focus on simple, proven strategies rather than complex trading systems.

 Dollar-Cost Averaging (DCA)